tranvansang/express-transformer/README.md

 ### How to extend the Typescript typing.

-The transformations chain's interface can be exported via namespace and global declaration from anywhere in your project like below.
+The transformation chain's interface can be exported via namespace and global declaration from anywhere in your project like below.

 ```typescript
 declare global {